 Fiber-optic and direct laryngoscopy examinations allow doctors to see deeper into the throat by using either a flexible or rigid telescope.
 Rigid telescopes are more often used as part of a surgical procedure in evaluating kids with stridor (a noisy, harsh breathing) and removing foreign objects in the throat and lower airway.
 They're also used in collecting tissue samples (biopsies), laser treatments, and in locating cancer of the larynx.

 - diagnose a persistent cough, throat pain, bleeding, hoarseness, or persistent bad breath

 - discover a possible narrowing or blockage of the throat

-- visualize a mass or tumor in the throat or on the vocal cords
+- visualize or biopsy a mass or tumor in the throat or on the vocal cords

 - diagnose difficulty swallowing

 - diagnose suspected cancer

 - diagnose voice problems, such as weak voice, hoarse voice, breathy voice, or no voice